 The Small (But Super Important) Stuff

-Don’t forget to check out our article on Breastfeeding 101: The Ultimate Guide to Breastfeeding
+Don’t forget to check out this awesome online course: The Ultimate Breastfeeding Class

 2. Nightlight – You might not think about getting a night light until you realize changing diapers and feeding the baby in the dark isn’t working.
 There are so many different styles of nightlights, but I don’t recommend the kind that is flat and flush with the wall.
 They really don’t provide enough light to do anything.
 I like this style!

 3. Humidifier – A humidifier is another often forgotten item because you’re not desperate for it until the first time your baby gets sick, and breathing is difficult for them.
 There are two types of humidifiers, warm mist, and cool mist.
 They both have their pros and cons.

 4. Noise machine – Noise machines are so much more helpful than you’d expect.
 Being inside your tummy, your baby is used to constant noise.
 So a noise machine can be comforting, whether it’s white noise, rain sounds, lullaby type music or the super cool new shusher.
 You can experiment and see what works best!

 5. Storage for Diapers, Wipes, etc. – Having storage that is right next to the changing table, at the same height was so helpful.
 You’ll often need to be able to get to these things with one hand, and having to reach too far is just not doable.